 M.Sc., RSLP, S-LP (C)

-Registered Speech Pathologist
+Registered Speech-Language Pathologist